APPENDICES

 2

-Benjamin, by his first wife, born at Attakapas in June 1781, married Louise, called Lise, daughter of French Creole Paul Bonin of Mobile, at Attakapas in July 1804.
+Benjamin, by his father's first wife, born at Attakapas in June 1781, married Louise, called Lise, daughter of French Creole Paul Bonin of Mobile and Marie Fostin of Illinois, at Attakapas in July 1804.
 They settled at Fausse Pointe.
-Their son Benjamin, fils was born probably at Fausse Pointe in September 1806 but died at age 9 in July 1815, a son, name unrecorded, died 7 days after his birth in September 1808, François le jeune was born in February 1810, Joseph, also called Théogène, Louis, and Joseph Benjamin, in February 1812, Louis Béloni in May 1816 but died "at his father's house" at age 5 in June 1821, Paulin was born in September 1818, another son, name unrecorded, died at age 6 months in June 1821, another son, name unrecorded, died at birth in March 1822, Jean-Baptiste le jeune, also called Vileor, was baptized at the St. Martinville church, St. Martin Parish, age unrecorded, in September 1823, Germain, also called Delaunay, was born in September 1824, and yet another son, name unrecorded, died "at his parents' home" shortly after his birth in December 1826.
+Their son Benjamin, fils was born probably at Fausse Pointe in September 1806 but died at age 9 in July 1815, a son, name unrecorded, died 7 days after his birth in September 1808, François le jeune was born in February 1810, Joseph Benjamin in February 1812, Louis Béloni in May 1816 but died "at his father's house" at age 5 in June 1821, Paulin was born in September 1818, another son, name unrecorded, died at age 6 months in June 1821, another son, name unrecorded, died at birth in March 1822, Jean-Baptiste le jeune, also called Vileor, was baptized at the St. Martinville church, St. Martin Parish, age unrecorded, in September 1823, Germain, also called Delaunay or Delauney, was born in September 1824, and yet another son, name unrecorded, died "at his parents' home" shortly after his birth in December 1826.
 Their daughter married into the Dugas family.
 In October 1850, the federal census taker in St. Martin Parish counted a single slave--a 40-year-old black female--on Benjamin Louviere's farm at Fausse Pointe.
-Benjamin died in St. Martin Parish in October 1859; the priest who recorded his burial said that Benjamin died "at age 84 yrs.," but he was "only" 78; his succession record was filed at the St. Martinville courthouse in November.
+Benjamin died in St. Martin Parish in October 1859; the priest who recorded his burial said that Benjamin died "at age 84 yrs."; he was 78; his succession was filed at the St. Martinville courthouse in November.
 Despite the untimely death of six of his sons, five of Benjamin's sons created families of their own and settled in St. Martin Parish.

 2a

-Joseph married first cousin Louise Emitilia, also called Marguerite and Ladoiska, daughter of his uncle François Xavier Louviere, at the New Iberia church, then in St. Martin but now in Iberia Parish, in August 1845.
-Their son Hippolyte was born in August 1851, François le jeune in November 1853, and Édouard in March 1862.
-Their daughters married into the LeBlanc family.
-Marguerite died near New Iberia in July 1865; she was only 40 years old.
+Joseph, at age 33, married first cousin Louise Emitilia, perhaps also called Marguerite, daughter of fellow Acadians François Xavier Louvière and Arthémise Hébert, his uncle and aunt, at the New Iberia church, then in St. Martin but now in Iberia Parish, in August 1845.
+Their son Hippolyte was born in August 1851, François le jeune, perhaps their son, in November 1853, and Édouard, perhaps also their son, in March 1862.

 2b

-François le jeune died in St. Martin Parish in January 1846.
-He was only 35 years old and does not seem to have married.
-His succession record was filed at the St. Martinville courthouse, St. Martin Parish, in April 1847.
+François le jeune died in St. Martin Parish in January 1846, age 35.
+He does not seem to have married.
+His succession was filed at the St. Martinville courthouse, St. Martin Parish, in April 1847.

 2c

-Jean Baptiste le jeune married Marie Carmelite, called Carmelite, daughter of fellow Acadian Paul David, at the New Iberia church, then in St. Martin but now in Iberia Parish, in December 1846.
-Their son Jean Baptiste, fils was born in July 1847, St. Cyr in November 1850, Ulgère in November 1853, Anatole in February 1859, and Charles Aubeal in December 1864.
-In June 1860, the federal census taker in St. Martin Parish counted a single slave--a 16-year-old black male--on J. B. Louvier's farm; one wonders if this was him or a cousin.
+Jean Baptiste le jeune married Marie Carmélite, called Carmélite, daughter of fellow Acadians Paul David and Renée Marcellite Vincent, at the New Iberia church, then in St. Martin but now in Iberia Parish, in December 1846.
+They settled near New Iberia.
+Their son Jean Baptiste, fils was born in July 1847, St. Cyr in November 1850, Ulgère in November 1853, Anatole in February 1859, Charles Aubeal in December 1864, and Léonce in September 1866.
+In June 1860, the federal census taker in St. Martin Parish counted a single slave--a 16-year-old black male--on J. B. Louvièr's farm; one wonders if this was him or a cousin.

 2d